babsonnexus/stream-link-manager-for-channels/README.md

 ![image](https://github.com/user-attachments/assets/b24ac2e4-2dd3-4319-acb0-35763f18582e)

 During Initialization, an attempt was made at determining the correct link.
 However, that may not have succeeded or the selection may not be the case for you.
-Modify if necessary and click the ```Test``` button to confirm that <b>Stream Link Manager for Channels</b> can attach to Channels DVR.
+Modify if necessary and click the ```Test``` button to confirm that <b>Stream Link (+Files +Playlists) Manager for Channels</b> can attach to Channels DVR.

 ![image](https://github.com/user-attachments/assets/2b1c427e-f6f0-4b4d-9d0c-3a2c1139281f)

-You also have the option to let <b>Stream Link Manager for Channels</b> attempt to determine the link again by clicking the ```Scan``` button:
+You also have the option to let <b>Stream Link (+Files +Playlists) Manager for Channels</b> attempt to determine the link again by clicking the ```Scan``` button:

 ![image](https://github.com/user-attachments/assets/1a945756-a29d-478d-a6fa-711823f8ab48)